 We asked him if the 4×4 is really necessary as we didn’t want to go out of road to salt flats.
 He looked like he was thinking and told us that there might be one car available.
 Some 4×4 Suzuki, little older but also little cheaper – 45.000 per day.
 He even showed us some pictures he had stored on a computer and told us that this car is not available on their website.
 We were little hesitant but agreed in the end, it was cheapest offer we got.
 He told us that it will take 30 minutes for car to arrive and we can do paperwork in the meantime.
 We had to pay in cash because payment by card would include roughly 10.000 pesos price increase.
 On top of that we had to let him pre-charge our card for 200.000 pesos insurance deposit.

-There was one more thing that was not very good – return time, we had a car for 24 hours without additional 3 hours that other companies offered.
+There was one more thing that was not very good – return time.
+We had a car for 24 hours without additional 3 hours that other companies offered.
 That meant we had to be back next day at 1 in the afternoon.
 We were little worried but manager told us that two hours should be enough to get from the lake back to town.
 Shortly after that car arrived.
 It had few scratches but it looked like it was in working order (they even demonstrated how to use AC and electric windows).

 One handshake later we were sitting in the car.
 Little bit nervous as it was more than 3 months since we drove a car.
 To make it even more challenging this one had a gear shift (previous one did not).
-I waited for the guys from rent company to return to garage, so they won’t witness my skill in stalling a car.
-Surprisingly we managed to start and leave on the first attempt.
+I waited for the guys from rental company to return to garage, so they won’t witness my skill in stalling a car.
+Surprisingly we managed to start and leave on first attempt.

 Long way to Putre